superZ678/MG-HAD/README.md

 </figure>

 <p>
   The distribution of instances per action triplet category in FHA-Kitchens, as depicted in Figure 7, depicts a long-tail property.
 This distribution reflects the frequency of hand interactions in real-world kitchen scenes, taking into account the varying commonness or rarity of specific hand actions.
-For instance, the action triplet "<hand_right, hold-in, utility-knife_handle>" consists of 9,887 instances, which is nine times more prevalent than the "<hand_left, hold-in, utility-knife_handle>" triplet.
+For instance, the action triplet (hand_right, hold-in, utility-knife_handle) consists of 9,887 instances, which is nine times more prevalent than the (hand_left, hold-in, utility-knife_handle) triplet.
 This long-tail characteristic of the distribution renders FHA-Kitchens a challenging benchmark for hand action recognition, making it suitable for investigating few-shot learning and out-of-distribution generalization in action recognition as well.

 ### Statistics of bounding box.